jdimauro/witch-lights/docs/README.md

 The reaction to the Witch Lights was hugely enthusiastic and positive.
 Many attendees reported stopping and watching the lights, entranced, on their way through the path.
 Firefly's location feels like a magical forest, and the addition of a purple faerie that leads you down one of the paths felt like a natural thing to encounter in the dark.

+## Challenges Encountered

+The scale of the fully realized project pushed me to overcome a set of design problems at the level of electronics, manufacture, assembly, deployment, and software.
+Here are some examples of problems overcome in the progress of building the Witch Lights.

+### Electronics Example: PIR Sensors

+When I first installed the first build of the Witch Lights, it was at less than half scale: I only had time to complete two segments of the harness.
+At that scale, both motion sensors plus 300 NeoPixels worked fine together, and the `witch-lights-classic.ino` software successfully animated a sprite that you could chase back and forth from sensor to sensor.

+It turns out, however, that when you extend the length of the harness to 25 meters, and install five five-meter NeoPixel strips, the power requirements of the NeoPixels plus the resistance in the power lines I had used dropped the voltage available at the sensors from 5V to 3.5V.
+And the sensors malfunctioned at that voltage, registering a permanent `HIGH` on their data pins, and so the Witch Lights animated in a loop from one direction, over and over.
+The `witch-lights-classic.ino` software could only draw one sprite at a time, so at Firefly 2016 that's what attendees found: a single animated sprite, running over and over in one direction.
+Pretty, but not what I wanted.

+At first, I blamed the cheap PIR sensors, and replaced the sensor I thought was malfunctioning.
+Afterwards, I made the mistake of testing the newly installed sensor with no LEDs connected.
+It worked fine.
+That mistake taught me to fully deploy the Witch Lights before testing motion sensors.

+When the lights malfunctioned again in a full scale test (at which point they had taken over the stairs, hallway, and living room of my house), I decided to test the harness with a multimeter.
+That revealed the voltage drop for the PIR sensors.

+The fix was a different PIR sensor, sourced from [SeeedStudio](https://www.seeedstudio.com), which runs fine at 3V.
+That, in turn, required a full redesign of the 3D-printed sensor housing to fit the unusual geometry of the new PIR sensor.

+(Embarassingly, the new housing design failed at Firefly 2017, dropping the PIR sensor into the housing, forcing me to do some makeshift repairs in the woods, at night, using a flashlight and a multitool.)

+The new PIR sensors were a complete success, and both the 25 meter and the 20 meter harnesses worked perfectly at Firefly 2017.

 ***

 # How-To